 Young Justice starts out with the well-established Kid Flash, who is The Flash's nephew by marriage.
 When the team is formed, they add Miss Martian, the Martian Manhunter's niece in this continuity.
 Later, Green Arrow brings his niece, Artemis, to the Team.
 (Which is when Robin lampshades it) Played With because Artemis isn't really Green Arrow's niece; she just doesn't want the Team to know who her real family is.

-Most fans just say that Cadance is adopted (the canon side-story Twilight Sparkle And The Crystal Heart Spell states that Cadance was an orphan found by some village-folk).
-The S3 premiere supports that, as it shows that regular ponies can become princesses without having to be related to the existing royalty.
+Most fans just say that Cadance is adopted (the canon side-story Twilight Sparkle and the Crystal Heart Spell states that Cadance was an orphan found by some village-folk).
+The season three finale supports that, as it shows that regular ponies can become princesses without having to be related to the existing royalty.

 In Blueblood's case, most fans claimed that he is indeed a nephew of either Celestia or Luna, but he's so far descended from them that it's easier to just forget all the "great-great-great..." and just call him "nephew".
 As of "Hearth's Warming Eve" and the revelation that there was a unicorn kingdom in place that preceded Celestia and Luna's rule, it's possible that he's simply a prince because he's a descendant of that line, which isn't related to Celestia and Luna at all.